The Founder’s Journey:

 Recruiting—The Hardest Lessons in Leadership

-At one point, I was stationed in Hawaii as a Navy recruiter—the longest I had ever been in one place.
-Three years.
+Eventually, I got extended orders to Hawaii as a Navy recruiter—the longest I had ever been in one place.

-None of it measured real success—it was a system that rewarded compliance over competence.
+None of it measured real success.
+It was another system that rewarded compliance over competence.

-I saw outstanding leaders ignored in favor of "yes-men"—people who reinforced the very dysfunction that was driving recruiting numbers into the ground.
+I watched outstanding leaders get passed over in favor of “yes-men”—people who reinforced the very dysfunction driving the mission into the ground.

-And despite how much I hated it—I was extremely good at it.
+And despite how much I hated the environment, I was extremely good at the job.

-I didn’t hide my own bad experiences—I shared them.
-I assured every recruit that my only goal was to treat them better than I was treated.
+I let every recruit know that my only goal was to treat them better than I had been.

 The Recurring Theme: Policy Over Performance